FerhatBingol/MariaDB-GSL-UDF/README.md

 ```

 ### Usage of binary release
-Move library to your plugin directory and run the SQL command above
+Move library to your plugin directory and run the SQL command above (there is no binary release yet!)